Aortic Valve Regurgitation

 - Swelling in the legs and sometimes the rest of the body (edema).

-- Awareness of the heartbeat (palpitations), especially when lying on the left side.
+- Awareness of the heartbeat, especially when lying down.

 - Dizziness and lightheadedness.